RemiBou/remibou.github.io/_posts/2020-5-24-Realtime-update-with-Blazor-WASM-SignalR-and-MediatR.md

 await app.RunAsync();
 ```

-- From the template you need to split the Build and RunAsync code so you get the service collection for your app.
+- From the template you need to split the Build and RunAsync call so you get the service collection for your app.

 Et voila !
-Now when you launch the bash script the UI is updated automatically.
+Now when you launch the bash script, the UI is updated automatically.
 Of course if you want to display the initial state you need to create an API that provides it.

 ## Conclusion
 Once again we saw the biggest selling point of Blazor : I can use the same toolbelt for the frontend and the backend (SignalR, MediatR, Json converters...) and it feels damn good :) You can now build a realtime app without a single line of javascript.